HEASARC/heasarc-tutorials/data_access/data_access.md

 * Show you how to access data in the AWS S3 bucket for all archives (HEASARC, IRSA, and MAST), introducing cloud-specific options.
 * Introduce a subset of tools and methods available to you to access, retrieve, and use archival data in the cloud.
     * The following tools and methods are demonstrated here: ``pyvo, astroquery, s3fs,`` and ``fsspec``.
-    * We also introduce ways to decompress obsolete file structures (the example here retrieves a *.Z compressed FITS file).
+    * We also introduce ways to decompress older file structures (the example here retrieves a *.Z compressed FITS file).

+Though we show one example in each archive, and we select the method for illustration, the methods are not specific to the archive.

 As of Sept 8, 2025, this notebook took approximately 84 seconds to complete start to finish on the medium (16GB RAM, 4CPUs) fornax-main server.